-As EarthShare approaches its 25th anniversary, we asked EarthShare’s President & CEO Kal Stein, Board Chair and Executive Director of the American Institute of Architects [Georgia Association] Marci Reed, and founder Earl Blauner to share their reflections on this milestone.
+As EarthShare approaches its 25th anniversary, we asked founder Earl Blauner, Kal Stein (EarthShare’s President & CEO from '88-'15), and Board Chair and Executive Director of the American Institute of Architects [Georgia Association] Marci Reed to share their reflections on this milestone.

 What inspired your interest in conservation/environmental issues?

 Kalman Stein: First, I had some exposure to chemical plants as a consultant and these were very alarming.
-Second, I helped develop the Strong Foundation, which makes small grants to environmental organizations and learned a lot about what was going wrong with the environment through the grant making process.
+Second, I worked for the Strong Foundation, which makes small grants to environmental organizations and learned a lot about what was going wrong with the environment through the grant making process.

 Marci Reed: As a child, I was passionate about animals.
-In response to an article in Ranger Rick magazine I wrote to my Congressman encouraging him to support legislation outlawing steel jaw bear traps.
+Inspired by an article in Ranger Rick magazine I wrote to my Congressman encouraging him to support legislation outlawing steel jaw bear traps.
 As an adult, when my career turned to commercial real estate, I was interested in the impacts of sustainable design and development practices and how those can positively impact the environment.

 Earl Blauner: It goes back to my youth as Boy Scout with a troop in Los Angeles where I grew up.
 We had an old four-wheel drive Navy surplus truck that got us to camp sites at the edge of true California wilderness, which we explored.
 That led me to set a goal to someday work for an environmental organization and that came to pass many years later when I went to work for Sierra Club, coordinating their volunteer legal program.